 Thinking About Counselling

-It’s likely you are considering coming to counselling at this time because of how you are feeling about yourself or because something important has happened in your life and you feel you might benefit from some support.
+It’s likely you are considering coming to counselling because of how you are feeling about yourself or because something important has happened in your life.

-Counselling can help you come to an improved understanding of what is going on for you while helping you find better ways to cope and move on with your life.
-Sometimes part of this understanding involves recognising and questioning the messages that have shaped and formed you into the person you are today.
+Counselling can help you come to an improved awareness of what is going on for you while helping you find better ways to cope.
+Counselling can also help you recognise and challenge the messages that have shaped and formed you into the person you are today.

 These messages usually come from your family, school, work, religion, the media and other social institutions and they often bring with them notions of what is right and wrong.
 Conforming to negative and oppressive messages can leave you feeling that you have not been able to be yourself.